DiddiLeija/DiddiLeija/README.md

 > \- Darth Vader

 Well... we don't have the power to rule the galaxy _(not yet)_, but we can build cool, useful stuff together.
 Why don't you take a look to my repositories, and maybe find good ways to improve them?
-I will appreciate anything you could do for me and my repos...
+I will appreciate anything you could do for me and my projects...

 <!---
 DiddiLeija/DiddiLeija is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.